gonza-lab/Wessons/DESCRIPTION.md

 students the possibility of continuing their interaction virtually.
 What is special about Wessons is that it has artificial intelligence (provided by IBM) which operates in two different ways:

-* a) The first is a virtual assistant that will guide our users in the access and will assist them when questions or primary queries arise.
+* The first is a virtual assistant that will guide our users in the access and will assist them when questions or primary queries arise.
-* b) The second is a virtual assistant which operates in the framework of the pandemic caused by the covid 19.
+* The second is a virtual assistant which operates in the framework of the pandemic caused by the covid 19.

 This virtual assistant has the ability to provide us information about the coronavirus, as well as to do a quick checkup.
 As we all know the problem for the covid 19 is